-Dr. Neikirk received her Doctor of Musical Arts degree in Composition from Temple University in Philadelphia, preceded by a Master of Music degree in Composition from Bowling Green State University in Ohio and a Bachelor of Arts degree in Music from Hamilton College.
+Neikirk received her Doctor of Musical Arts degree in Composition from Temple University in Philadelphia, preceded by a Master of Music degree in Composition from Bowling Green State University in Ohio and a Bachelor of Arts degree in Music from Hamilton College in New York State.
 Before attending graduate school, she lived and worked in Argentina for a year, teaching English as a Foreign Language.
-Upon completing her education, Dr. Neikirk worked as an adjunct faculty member at Temple University and at the University of Delaware.
-In 2016 she began as an Assistant Professor of Composition/Theory at Norfolk State University in Virginia, where she teaches courses in Composition, Music Theory/Aural Skills, Contemporary Music, and Theory Pedagogy.
-She currently serves as the Composition Board Member for the College Music Society Northeast Chapter, and also as the Submissions Coordinator for the Executive Committee of the Society of Composers, Inc. She lives in Norfolk with her husband and their quirky cat, Nadia.
+Dr. Neikirk has previously taught theory and composition at Temple University and at the University of Delaware.
+In 2016 she joined the music faculty at Norfolk State University in Virginia, where she currently oversees the Theory area and serves as Graduate Coordinator and Associate Professor of Music Theory/Composition.
+She is also the Editor of the Journal of Music Scores for the Society of Composers, Inc., and lives in Virginia Beach with her husband and two children.

-(last updated December 2016)
+(last updated January 2022)

 You must be logged in to post a comment.